Thorfire BLF Q8 flashlight review:

 The standard UI for the Thorfire Q8 is ramping.
-This means that when you press-and-hold the electronic switch, the light will smoothly ramp up the output to max, and stops when ramping when it reaches full output.
+This means that when you press-and-hold the electronic switch, the light will smoothly ramp up the output to the max, and stop when ramping when it reaches the full output.
 Release the button and press-and-hold again for ramping to the minimum output.

 When reaching the Max and Minimum brightness level the light will flicker shortly to indicate you reached the end.

 Release the switch when at your desired brightness.
 This output will be automatically saved as the “mode memory”.